 Download the report now.

-Rather than using large hubs, most of Southwest’s flights are point to point, which allows them to avoid delays and cancellations that other airlines experience if their hubs are dealing with bad weather or have slowdowns.
-These issues do not affect Southwest’s whole system.
+Rather than using large hubs, most of Southwest’s flights are point to point, which allows them to avoid delays and cancellations that other airlines experience if their hubs are dealing with bad weather or slowdowns.
 Uniformity and simplicity seem to equal profitability.

 Interviewing after Wicklander-Zulawski Training